Blackhawk-TA/dynoBot/README.md

 # dynoBot

 ### What is dynoBot?
-dynoBot is a modular Discord bot using JavaScript and Python.
+dynoBot is a modular Discord bot using JavaScript and optionally also Python and Lua.

 ### What commands does the bot have?
 You can see all available commands by typing "@BotName help" in the discord chat.
 Alternatively you can take a look at the [commands.json](https://github.com/Blackhawk-TA/dynoBot/blob/master/cfg/commands.json) file.

 ### How can I use the bot for my own discord server?
-It's quite simple, first of all you need nodejs and optinally python3 if you want to use python modules.
+It's quite simple, first of all you need nodejs and optionally python3 for python modules and lua for lua modules.
 After the installation, clone this repository and run `npm install` within the `dynoBot` folder.
 It should install all required dependencies.

 Once that's done, you'll have to add the `security.json` file within the directory `dynoBot/cfg`.